haebma/Minesweeper/README.md

 ## Description

-This is a simple implementation of the classic Pong game using Python and the Pygame library.
-The game features two paddles and a ball, and the objective is to get the ball past the opponent's paddle.
+This is a simple implementation of the classic Minesweeper game using C++ and the SFML library (Simple Fast Multimedia Library).
+I added some funky music and graphics to make playing a bit more enjoyable.

 ## Installation